 - Ask questions: Open a dialogue with employees.
 Managers are known for speaking statements and giving assignments, but asking questions will keep the lines of communication open and flowing in duel directions, making for a more cohesive and engaged workplace.

-- Create learning opportunities: Be willing to teach your employees by creating a supportive and engaged learning environment within the workplace.
-This could be as simple as correcting a small error while demonstrating a new technique for error avoidance.
+- Create learning opportunities: Be willing to teach your employees by creating a supportive and engaging learning environment within the workplace.
+This could be as simple as public speaking, training or leadership opportunities.

 With nearly 60% of all workers claiming to feel disengaged and detached within the workplace, it is imperative for employers to implement a business strategy for increasing the engagement level of employees.